satindersingh472/myride_api/readMe.md

 HTTP methods available: **GET,PATCH**  <br>

 ## `GET`  <br>
-Get method will grab the information about the specific ride by sending the ride id and a valid token
+Get method will grab the information about the specific ride by sending the ride id and a valid token <br>

 **Required Headers** <br>
 ```